firedev/pf-website/src/_pages/index.md

 [//]: # (# Biohack and <mark class="bg-transparent font-extrabold text-stone-800 shadow-[inset_0_-0.5em_0_0_rgb&#40;224,242,254&#41;]">think</mark> <br>your way out)

 {:.text-center .text-2xl}
-You start anew every moment.
+You begin every moment.
 There is only now.
 Think forward.

 {:.text-center .text-2xl}
 {%@ "the_book" %}